December 11, 2018

 ALL visitors, including parents who walk students to classrooms, must check in through the front office and receive a name badge to come onto campus.
 Visitors who have already had their license scanned may use the self-check-in computer kiosks in the front office.

-We understand that this new procedure may be an inconvenience, but the safety and security of our students is always our number one priority.
+We understand that this procedure may be an inconvenience, but the safety and security of our students is always our number one priority.
 If you plan to walk your child to class anytime during the school year, please account for the time it will take to check in through the office.
 Student tardies caused by check-in procedure delays will not be excused.

-We are excited that DTES will have a full-time School Security Monitor and a full-time Behavioral Specialist to support our school safety and mental health initiatives this year.
+We are excited that DTES has a full-time School Security Monitor and a full-time Behavioral Specialist to support our school safety and mental health initiatives this year.
 As we begin our 30th year at DeSoto Trail Elementary, we are appreciative of our families’ support in assisting our Trailblazers to achieve success.
 We welcome our community’s support and presence on campus while still ensuring the safety and security of our faculty, staff, and students.

 Our regular office hours are 7:45am to 4:15pm.
 School starts at 8:30am and is dismissed at 2:50pm.
 Student supervision is from 7:45am to 3:15pm.
 If students arrive on campus between 7:45am and 8:00am, they must report directly to the cafeteria where staff will be able to provide supervision.
 At 8:00am, all students are able to go to their morning play areas.